M1meer/terra-rpc-loadbalancing-env/README.md

 You need sufficient harddisk space to store the download, as well as the unpacked chain.
 Check the snapshot size, consider that it needs to be unpacked, and configure your resources accordingly.

 ### Quicksync download
-The terra-nodes role however includes the downloading and unpacking of the quicksync snapshot.
+The terra-nodes role includes the downloading and unpacking of the quicksync snapshot.
 Running this task several times over will download the entire quicksync file every time, and is not recommended due to time and resource use.
 The tasks involved in that process -- the downloading and extraction of the snapshot -- can be disabled by commenting out ``` - include_tasks: download_extract_snapshot.yml``` in the ```roles/terra-nodes/tasks/main.yml``` file.

+### Limitations
+For now, this project assumes three RPC hosts.
+If less or more are needed, changes need to be made to the haproxy.cfg.j2 template to account for the different number of hosts.

 ## Docs
 Terra documentation: https://docs.terra.money/docs/full-node/run-a-full-terra-node/README.html